-- Foods: high-protein foods, whole grains, eggs, eating raw onions and garlic, eating sour and unripe fruits, brussels sprouts, broccoli, spaghetti, sausages, sauces are all sources of sulfur burps that cause you the bad odor when you burp.
+- Foods.
+High-protein foods, whole grains, eggs, raw onions and garlic, sour and unripe fruits, brussels sprouts, broccoli, spaghetti, sausages, and sauces are all sources of sulfur burps that cause you the bad odor when you burp.

-- Certain diseases and infections: sometimes bad sulfur burps originate from the conditions like acid reflux or gastroesophageal reflux disease (GERD) in your stomach and also will cause heartburn, which you might need to see a physician to take medication.
+- Certain diseases and infections.
+Sometimes bad sulfur burps originate from conditions like acid reflux or gastroesophageal reflux disease (GERD) in your stomach.
+This will also cause heartburn, which you might need to see a physician to take medication.
 Infections or ulcerations in your stomach can also cause you to have sulfur burps and sometimes belly pain.
 Infections like Giardia and pylori bacteria are some of these intestinal and stomach conditions that leave you not just with bad-smelling belch or burps but with diarrhea, weight loss and lack of appetite.

 Home remedies to get rid of sulfur burps

-Burping is not a big problem and a concerning issue unless it is a chronic one and it is the sign of other underlying conditions in stomach or any digestive disorder.
+Burping is not a big problem and a concerning issue unless it is a chronic.
+It can the sign of other underlying conditions in stomach or a digestive disorder.
 Here, you need doctors’ examination and maybe medications to stop the burps and relieve your belly pains, heartburn and other usual digestion problems.
 Trying some home remedies and some changes in your lifestyle will be helpful in stopping the smelly, stinky odor of the sulfur burps.

 Common home remedies to get rid of sulfur burps are:

-- Avoid carbonated beverages: try to limit the use of soft drinks, beers, soda and other gas-producing drinks to relive both your stomach and reduce sulfur burps or burps in general.
+Try to limit the use of soft drinks, beers, soda, and other gas-producing drinks to relieve both your stomach and reduce sulfur burps or burps in general.

-- Drink more water and do some sports: drinking water helps better digestion and is a must for daily overall health.
-You will have fresh and hydrated mouth with no more sulfur burps.
-If you do sports or exercise daily, these activities will make you drink more water, which in your daily life you may not be willing to drink that much water.
+Drinking water helps better digestion and is a must for overall health.
+You will have a fresh and hydrated mouth with no more sulfur burps.
+If you do sports or exercise daily, these activities will make you drink more water, whereas in your daily life, you may not be willing to drink that much water.

-- Drink green tea: peppermint tea, chamomile tea and other herbal green tea are recommended because of vast number of health benefits.
+Peppermint tea, chamomile tea, and other herbal green tea are recommended because of a vast number of health benefits.
 Treating bad breath and the bad smell of sulfur burps with sipping a few cups of green tea can both decrease and stop the bad smell of sulfur burps and make your day with a fresh breath.

-- Honey and warm water mixture: mix one spoon of honey in a warm glass of water and drink it in the morning before breakfast.
-You will feel better about the pains in your stomach and prevent the sulfur containing gas of the burps from bothering you.
+Mix one spoon of honey in a warm glass of water and drink it in the morning before breakfast.
+You will feel better about the pain in your stomach and prevent the sulfur containing gas of the burps from bothering you.

-- Limit the use of some foods: if you want to stop your burps especially the sulfur burp, you need to watch out for things you eat.
+If you want to stop your burps especially the sulfur burp, you need to watch out for what you eat.
 Limit the use of high-fiber foods and fruits and avoid fatty foods.
-Don’t overeat foods, fruits and vegetable that give you foul burps.
+Don’t overeat foods, fruits and vegetables that give you foul burps.
 You can cut down on whole grains, beans, peas, cauliflower, cabbage, garlic, onions, broccoli, turnip, mushroom, processed foods and any foods or vegetables that has potential causes for sulfur burps.

-- Avoid activities that increase air ingestion: stop smoking and reduce chewing gum.
+Stop smoking and reduce chewing gum.
 Be patient while you are eating and don’t eat quickly to just finish off the plate.
-Plus, if you are wearing dentures and your denture size is causing retentions problems, you need to visit a dentist to fix your dentures.
+Plus, if you are wearing dentures and your denture size is causing retention problems, you need to visit a dentist to fix your dentures.
 This way, your speaking will improve and you may decrease the burps.